vincentsau/git-practice/README.md

-# git-practice
+"Hello, im vincent, nice to meet you"

-hello
+"ya how are you"
-nice to meet you
+"nlnlnlnnl"

-i want to fuck u.
+"ssssssssssssss"